 When Is A Crown Needed?

 Dr Karen Davis will recommend a crown ultimately to provide strength to a weak tooth.
 Some circumstances in which a crown may be required are trauma, a cracked tooth, badly decayed teeth, restoring an implant, and even a cosmetic smile makeover!

 A large filling or a significant amount of decay weakens your natural tooth structure.
 Getting a crown will help to stabilize your tooth and prolong its life.

 Shallow, hair-line cracks can deepen and cause your tooth to fracture (this is common with old amalgam fillings).
 If the decay seeps into the crack and reaches the nerve of your tooth before the decay is treated, a root canal may be required before placing a crown.
 By reinforcing these minor cracks with a crown, we can protect them from causing severe problems in the future and possible loss of your tooth.

 If in the event you do require root canal therapy, a crown will be recommended once that is completed.
 A root canal removes the nerve tissue which leaves your tooth very fragile.
-Doing so can leave your tooth vulnerable to breaking, so our dentist in Sarnia will suggest a crown a part of your treatment plan.
+Doing so can leave your tooth vulnerable to breaking, so our dentist in Sarnia will suggest a crown as a part of your treatment plan.